About our Law Research

 We also support research, including PhD research projects, across a wide range of legal areas.

-- Support research that addresses real-world challenges facing marginalised and deprived communities
+- Support impactful action-oriented research that addresses real-world challenges facing marginalised and deprived communities

 - Provide a vibrant research environment for our staff and PhD researchers